1f349/int-byte-utils/README.md

 # Int Byte Utils

 Utilities for converting (u)integers to and from a slice of bytes; supports the standard io.Writer and io.Reader.
-This is almost the same as varint provided in the standard encoding/binary package with different interface targets.
+This is almost the same as varint provided in the standard encoding/binary package with different interface targets and that only up to 64 bits is supported allowing for 9 byte uint max storage rather than 10 bytes.

 ## Format
 All byte data is treated as unsigned integers by default,